 Benefits of a Postgraduate Internship

+• Another benefit to applying for internships instead of full-time jobs is that it may limit some of the stress of transitioning to postgrad life.
+Applying for full-time jobs could feel like a big commitment for graduates who are coping with the end of their college experience.
 Internships can make for a great in-between, stepping stone for graduates to use to get their feet wet and hopefully experience less stress during their final semester of college.

-Internships also provide graduates with valuable hands-on experience and potentially a connection to their first full-time job.
+• Internships also provide graduates with valuable hands-on experience and potentially a connection to their first full-time job.
 Getting a degree is important, but it isn’t the same as having previous experience in the field.

-Doing a post grad internship can help recent graduates bulk up their skills and fill out their resume.
+Doing a postgrad internship can help recent graduates bulk up their skills and fill out their resume.
 Some internships will even transition into full-time jobs with the same company.
 For employers, it can be easier to hire someone they’ve already seen in action.

 So, What are Internships Like?

 What postgraduate internships are like will vary tremendously from position to position, industry to industry.
 An internship for recent graduates at, say, an animal clinic vs. an investment bank could be the proverbial “night and day.”

 There are, of course, some common concerns and questions about these gigs.
 If you’re considering applying for postgraduate internships, the first question most people are going to have is: Is it paid?

 The answer to this question will vary by internship and by industry.
 For example, internships in banking, accounting, and government are often paid.